WojtekMs/Cybersecurity-Tips/offensive/metasploit/notes.md

 - nmap
 - ifconfig

+When trying to select an exploit it is good idea to use an external nmap script prepared to find out all potential vulnerabilities which you can use.

 ## Terminology
 - Exploit - take advantage of a vulnerable software to start reverse shell or rootkit.